-However, you shouldn’t worry as the intricate work of evaluating all kinds of flooring materials is already simplified for you.
+However, you shouldn’t worry, as the intricate work of evaluating all kinds of flooring materials is already simplified for you.
 Here are some factors you should consider when choosing a laundry room flooring type.

 - Easy to clean-to reduce the maintenance cost.

-- Moisture and water-resistant– should have significantly low moisture and humidity absorption rate to minimize mold growth, swelling, and warping.
+- Moisture and water-resistant– should have a significantly low moisture and humidity absorption rate to minimize mold growth, swelling, and warping.

-- Stain-resistant– to resist the soaking of everyday stain spills and splatters
+- Stain-resistant– to resist the soaking of everyday stain spills and splatters.

 - Affordable– the type of flooring should be relatively cheap but of standard quality.

 - Visually appealing– to blend fantastically with the existing décor styles and designs.

 On the other hand, carpet nap readily absorbs dust and catches laundry lint.
 Moreover, carpets are not easy to clean off stains and may also turn hyper allergenic due to the accumulation of trapped dust and other dirt.
-Below are the best flooring materials that you should consider installing in your laundry room.

-1. Ceramic tile
+1. Ceramic Tile

 The clay-based tiles are always customized using tinted grout between the tiles.
 You should scrub using abrasive agents such as baking soda to keep them clean.
-In case you are using unglazed tiles, you should use a penetrating tile sealant to have the qualities of the glazed ones.
+If you are using unglazed tiles, you should use a penetrating tile sealant to have the qualities of the glazed ones.
 Also, you can use textured or heated tiles to retain warmth.

 Despite the impeccable features of tiles, they are colder, noisy, and slicker than other flooring options.
 Therefore, it is advisable to clean any liquid spills promptly to minimize the possibility of slip and fall.
 Besides, you will have to put up with amplified sounds from washing machines.